juhayash/portfolio/README.md

   * Implemented a sophisticated user input mechanism through the deployment of multiple conditional buttons, designed to activate the ‘Result’ display only after all necessary criteria were met.
   * Designed an intuitive result page, adding ‘View Details’ button.
 - Designed the hand-evaluation function to output the optimal action in **Python**.
-- Created unit test files and reached to 97% accuracy against GTO AI data.
+- Created unit test files and reached 97% accuracy against GTO AI data.

 ### Mine Sweeper AI
 #### Demo